garciart/id-card-demo/wwwroot/docs/README.md

 Next, ensure you are in the application's home directory:

 ```
-cd C:\Users\Rob\source\repos\IDCardDemo
+cd C:\Users\Rob\source\repos\id-card-demo
 ```

 This web application uses several databases.
 The default database file, ```app.db```, holds information about who can log into the site, such as administrators and site managers.
 However, in order to update the database, these users must have permission to read and write to the database file and its parent directory.
-Since the root directory does not allow this, and the EntityFramework cannot create directories using the SQLite provider, create a sub-directory named ```App_Data``` in the ```IDCardDemo``` root directory to hold the database file:
+Since the root directory does not allow this, and the EntityFramework cannot create directories using the SQLite provider, create a sub-directory named ```App_Data``` in the ```id-card-demo``` root directory to hold the database file:

 ```
 mkdir App_Data